 Men die at an earlier age than women.
 Men are less likely to get routine medical care or screenings than women.
 It’s important that men take care of themselves so that they can be there for their families and others.
-The Pinellas County Health Department offers a variety of services to men, both medical and non-medical.
+The Florida Department of Health in Pinellas County offers a variety of services to men, both medical and non-medical.

 The Father Services is a voluntary program designed for male partners of a pregnant woman, or